St. Louis Cultural Sites

 The Griot Museum of Black History and Culture

 DESCRIPTION: Formerly called Black World History Wax Museum, Lois Conley founded this fascinating place to experience African American history in 1997.
 The museum features life-size wax figures of Dred and Harriet Scott, George Washington Carver, Josephine Baker, John Barry Meacham, Madame C.J.
-Walker and Miles Davis to stimulate your appreciation for their contributions to Black world history.
+Walker, and Miles Davis to stimulate your appreciation for their contributions to Black world history.
 The museum also has other traditional exhibits plus videos, games for kids, and a history hunt.
 A small gift shop is on the premises.

-ADMISSION: $5 Adults, $4 for 13-17, $3.50 for 65+, $2.50 for children 12 and under; group discounts
+ADMISSION: $5 for Adults, $4 for 13-17, $3.50 for 65+, $2.50 for children 12 and under; group discounts

 DAYS & HOURS: Tue-Sat 10a-5p

-ADDRESS: 2505 St. Louis Avenue, St. Louis, MO MAP
+ADDRESS: 2505 St. Louis Avenue, St. Louis, MO

 PHONE: 314-241-7057